just-install/just-install/README.md

 *The stupid package installer for Windows*

-Chocolatey, Ninite and Npackd do way too much.
+Chocolatey, Ninite and Npackd are way too complicated.
 I [needed something simple](http://lorenzo.villani.me/2013/04/08/just-install-my-stuff/) to install stuff on Windows machines, here it is.